labex-labs/open-source-labs/python/python-mastery/lab-ex5-6-python-unittest-module/en/step3.md

 OK
 ```

-The twelve dots represent all the tests you've written so far (7 from the previous step plus 5 new ones).
+The twelve dots represent all the tests you've written so far.
+There were 7 tests from the previous step, and we've just added 5 new ones.
+This output shows that your code is handling exceptions as expected, which is a great sign of a well-tested program.